General Plastics (Beauclaire)

 Mr Peebles: The Australian Women’s Weekly 28th July 1934, page 18.

 The Sydney Morning Herald had a ‘Plastics Supplement ‘ on 20th August 1954.
 C.S.R.
-Here the company is advertising the cellulose acetate it produced for the Beauclaire buttons and other things.
+Here the company is advertising the cellulose acetate it produced for the Beauclaire buttons and other items.

 The Argus, 19th July 1956 page 12.
-Unfortunately, despite his efforts, the company was soon to be taken over.
+Unfortunately, despite his efforts, the company’s profits would slide over the following years.

 Branding on cards

-The brand name of Beauclaire came into use for their buttons and buckles by late 1950.
+The brand name of Beauclaire came into use for their buttons and buckles late in 1950.
 As composition or plastic buttons were being produced from the 1930s, some other branding must have previously been used.
-During the 1940s cards marked “A GP product” appeared, labelled simply as ‘plastic buttons’ and ‘Boil Proof buttons’, or not branded at all.
+I have a few cards with no branding, but marked “made in Australia’.
+They may have been made by Herrman & Co, or O.C.
+Rheuben, or General Plastics, but this cannot be confirmed.
+See the Mystery Buttons page for their images.

-To identify brands as belonging to this company, I have matched the buttons appearing on the cards with those on GP/Beauclaire branded cards directly or indirectly.
+To identify brands as belonging to this company, I have matched the buttons appearing on the cards with those on GP/Beauclaire branded cards.

 These cards are headed BOIL PROOF, and have ‘MADE IN AUSTRALIA’ on the bottom.